manorrock/azure-examples/appservice/create-deployment-slot/README.md

-# Create a Deployment Slot
+# Create a deployment slot

 ## Prerequisites